TogaMasterJohn/NWS-XML-Display-Tool/README.md

 ## version 0.11.1 by TogaMasterJohn/StormSpotterJohn

-*This tool is not affiliated with the National Oceanic and Atmospheric Administration or the National Weather Service – please do not contact them for support.
-If you have questions, please contact me on GitHub.
+*This tool is neither endorsed by nor affiliated with either the National Oceanic and Atmospheric Administration or the National Weather Service.
+As such, please do not contact them for support.
+If you have any questions or comments, please contact me on GitHub.
 Thank you!*

 ### Introduction